-Ginastera's Argentinian Dances are inspired by folklore and were a beautiful conclusion to the evening's programme and gave yet again a display of Sivelöv's impressive art of interpretation.
-One left the concert deeply moved with the sound of the encore - a song by Bellman in one's ears.
+Ginastera's Argentinian Dances are inspired by folklore and were a beautiful conclusion to the evening's program and gave yet again a display of Sivelöv's impressive art of interpretation.
+One left the concert deeply moved with the sound of the encore - his improvisation on a song by Bellman in one's ears.